adewuyito/Computer_vision_group_project/Research_on_Computer_Vision_Draft.md

 `Draft`
-3. architecture, .
+3. architecture, ....
-4. models/techniques/algorithms used in those topics listed,
+4. models/techniques/algorithms used in those topics listed,....
-5. Preseñt a case study used in the topic,
+5. Preseñt a case study used in the topic, ....
 6. give us the possibilities and challenges on the topics then provide a conclusion and recommendations on them,